IgorLisikov/SM-POST/README.md

 3. Events are replayed to build aggregate
 4. "Edit message" validation occurs on aggregate
 5. "MessageUpdatedEvent" is raised
-6. The event is stored in MongoDB
+6. The event record and outbox record are saved to MongoDB within transaction (Transactional Outbox)
-7. The event is produced to Kafka topic
+7. Background service (Outbox publisher) polls MongoDB for new outbox records every 5 seconds and publishes event to Kafka topic (at-least-once delivery)
-8. query-api project has hosted service running that consumes the same Kafka topic
+8. Background service (Kafka consumer) running in query-api project consumes the same Kafka topic
-9. The event is consumed by query-api project -> event handler is called
-10. Event handler calls repository to make updates to MS SQL database tables
+9. Event record is consumed by query-api project -> the changes are applied to corresponding MS SQL tables and ProcessedEvent table within transaction (Idempotent Consumer)

 Run this app in docker
 ---